 Mat goes through a lot in this book but finds his feet eventually – he’s one of my favourites so I’m glad.

-Perrin is my favourite character and it was so cool to see him do a little more in this book.
+Perrin is my favourite character and it was so cool to see him do a little more in The Great Hunt.
 I hope to see even more in later entries as he’s got a lot to offer.

-Overall, this was the perfect second entry to the series and I hope the quality is kept up for the next one!
+Overall, The Great Hunt was the perfect second entry to The Wheel of Time series and I hope the quality is kept up for the next one, The Dragon Reborn!

 (Possible) SPOILER SECTION – No spoilers for this review – I might come back to it in the future, or possibly start writing some discussion posts on the books and characters of the series.